 Can You Freeze Rosemary Shortbread Cookies?

-Yes, you can freeze rosemary shortbread cookies.
-Once the cookies have cooled completely, place them in a single layer on a baking sheet.
-Freeze until solid, then transfer to a resealable plastic freezer bag or an airtight container.
-They will keep for up to 3 months in the freezer.
-When ready to enjoy, thaw the cookies at room temperature for about 30 minutes.
-If you prefer a warm cookie, you can briefly reheat them in a preheated 300°F oven for 5-10 minutes.
+Absolutely, freezing is an excellent way to extend the shelf life of rosemary shortbread cookies.
+To freeze, place the cooled cookies in a single layer on a baking sheet and freeze until solid.
+This prevents them from sticking together.
+Once frozen, transfer the cookies to a resealable plastic freezer bag or an airtight container, with parchment paper between layers if necessary.
+They will keep for up to 3 months.
+When ready to enjoy, remove the desired amount and thaw them at room temperature for about 30 minutes.
+For a freshly baked feel, warm them briefly in a preheated 300°F (150°C) oven for 5-10 minutes.

 Tips for Perfect Rosemary Shortbread